blakkd/faster-whisper-hotkey/README.md

 It seems distilled model are lacking precision for non-native English speakers.
 I personally don't really like them, I also find them a bit "rigid".

-Another thing: I personnaly always had the feeling of getting better accuracy with large-v2 compared to large-v3 which seems broken to me.

 ## Logging

 Logs are written to `~/.config/faster_whisper_hotkey/transcriber.log` for debugging purposes (the default log level is set to `INFO`).